SoumithVarma-stack/customer-support-ai-assistant/docs/assumptions.md

 # Assumptions

-These are the main assumptions for this proof of concept.
+These are the main assumptions for this POC.

 ## Local Storage